This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Approval for Inclusion in the University's Profile

-(22) Faculties will be required to develop and submit a Business Plan to the Vice-Chancellor for approval if the proposed program will:
+(22) Faculties will be required to develop a Business Case for any proposed program which will:

 - be a new offering;